Raiat37/FinnTerest/README.md

 # FinnTerest

 FinnTerest is an application to track expenses, generate spending insights, and suggest savings strategies using data patterns.
-It aims to be an efficient income-expenditure tracker to help individuals manage personal finances at all stages of life.
+Often in our lives, we happen to come across scenarios when we have more expenses done than income generated, leading us to a problematic situation.
+This happens more in case of university students or new job holders.
+By entering salary, budget and allotment based expenses, the program aims at making it easy for the users to keep a track of their spendings.
+Additionally the program implements stock market and financial website news and keeps a split calculator for little calculations that one might need on the go.

 ℹ️ Quick summary: a Laravel backend + TypeScript + Vite frontend for personal finance tracking and savings suggestions.